 These five columns act as a unit.
-In addition to required fields, a value must be entered under each of these columns except Subcontract Line to be able to save the change order record.
+In addition to required fields, a value must be entered under each of

 If the Subcontract Line cell is blank, you have to enter a Cost Code and Cost Type.

 If you enter data in the Subcontract Line cell, Cost Code and Cost Type autofill.